ShreyasPVijay/Personality-Assessment-Using-Twitter-Tweets./README.md

 * colorama

 # Conclusions
- Our Twitter personality detection system successfully harnessed the power of diverse machine learning models, demonstrating efficient accuracy across various personality dichotomies.
+ The Twitter personality detection system successfully harnessed the power of diverse machine learning models, demonstrating efficient accuracy across various personality dichotomies.
  The strategic reduction of MBTI classes from 16 to 4 enhanced model efficiency.
 The preprocessing phase played a crucial role in refining the raw textual data, ensuring that the